gameraroma/android-picture-form/README.md

 ## Introduce to App
 The form app look like [this](https://drive.google.com/file/d/0B9Cpm2ZSR1FMdGtPN3dnMmtxdVk/view).
 You can add picture and insert some information as you need to do.

+## Knowledge of This App
+1. Build UI with `xml` with these components: text field, radio buttons, button, and image.
+1. Binding data in Kotlin way, without `findViewById`
+1. Choose image from gallery and manage image data
+1. Save data using `SharePreference`
+1. Permission request on runtime (for Android March Mellow and upper version)

 ## Configure Kotlin
 You have to follow the step as links below
 * [Getting started with Android and Kotlin](https://kotlinlang.org/docs/tutorials/kotlin-android.html) - for config Kotlin at create project.